Electrostasy/dots/README.md

 ### Flashing the image

-The NixOS SD image may be flashed to a selected microSD card (up to 32 GB in size) using the following command:
+The NixOS SD image may be flashed to a selected microSD card using the following
+command:

 ```sh
 dd if=deimos-image*.img of=/dev/sda bs=1M status=progress oflag=direct